 Expertise.
 You work directly with a knowledgeable CPA or IRS Enrolled Agent on your Federal Tax Return.
 Our entire team specializes in expat tax preparation.

 Experience.
-We have clients in 175 countries, so we are very familiar with US expat taxes across the globe.
+We have clients in 211 countries and territories, so we are very familiar with US expat taxes across the globe.

 Security.
 Your data will always be secure — we use 256-bit encrypted security, which is the same as most banks use.

 Simplified tax prep.
 We make it easy to work with us.
 We share documents online, communicate via email/Skype/phone and don’t expect you to do all the financial calculations — that’s our job!